Create a Campaign

 Translating the Campaign Content

 As mentioned above, you can define the content shown in your campaign in the Design tab.
-If you would like it to show in multiple languages based on the site’s locale, you can localise the campaign’s content like so:
+If you would like it to show in multiple languages based on the site’s locale, you can localize the campaign’s content like so:

 Click on the Language dropdown and add a new language by clicking on the + next to it.